-In addition to criminal prosecution, violators are also subject to disciplinary action by ELAC.
+In addition to criminal prosecution, violators are also subject to disciplinary action by East Los Angeles College.
 Student discipline actions may include the following: warning, reprimand, disciplinary probation, suspension, and/or expulsion.
+Employee discipline actions may include the following: warning, letter of reprimand, notice of unsatisfactory service, suspension, demotion, and/or dismissal.